raveenaaa/Pipeline/README.md

 The following steps are involved in this task:

 - Provision the configuration server `ansible-srv` and install ansible on it
+- Copy over the `ansible.cfg` file that configures ansible variables
 - Install the necessary build dependencies for iTrust and checkbox.io
 - Setup the environment variables for the git credentials to clone the iTrust repo